Ramp A/7th Street Transit Center: Construction and design

 Underneath the south side of the ramp at street level is the 1st Avenue Lobby, located between 10th Street and 8th Street.
 The 1st Avenue Lobby is the main bus station, serviced by routes from the west and northwest.
-The Metro C Line and upcoming Metro D Line make a southbound stop at the station.
+The Metro C Line and Metro D Line make a southbound stop at the station.
 When the C Line opened June 8, 2019, 8th Street was under reconstruction, making it necessary to reroute buses from the transit center to Glenwood Avenue and a temporary station, Glenwood & 7th Street, was created.
 The facility was retrofitted in 2018 with real-time information and ticket machines at the 1st Avenue Lobby for bus rapid transit operations.

 Underneath the ramp at freeway level are two lightly-used bus stations, one on each side of the freeway.
 Using bus-only lanes on either side of the freeway, buses are able to access stops beneath each ABC Ramp.
 The 2nd Avenue Lobby, in the middle of the ramp, is for eastbound buses to stop.
 The Twins Way (formerly 3rd Avenue) Lobby is located at the north of the ramp, where westbound buses leaving Minneapolis along Interstate 394 stop.
-In recent years, no regular routes have stopped the freeway lobbies, however, Southwest Transit uses the space for layovers and the stops are sometimes utilized for express buses to and from Minnesota Twins games.
+In recent years, no regular routes have stopped at the freeway lobbies, however, Southwest Transit uses the space for layovers and the stops are sometimes utilized for express buses to and from Minnesota Twins games.